ansible/product-demos/docs/infrastructure/chocolatey_app_install.md

 8. Circle back and summarize

      You need to circle back what has been showcased to the [business reasons listed above](#what-business-problem-is-solved).
-You are welcome to verify on the Windows hosts that the application(s) was actually installed but unless you have a very technical audience you are going to start losing folks.
+You are welcome to verify on the Windows hosts that the package(s) was actually installed but unless you have a very technical audience you are going to start losing folks.
 The real business solution here is automating away the mundane and repetative.